-National Institute on Drug Abuse
+National Institute on Drug Abuse (NIDA)

-This organization is a federal research institute whose mission is to advance the research, science, and knowledge we have about addiction and how it can affect your life.
-They offer several helpful pieces of literature through their website as well as services on the nature of addiction, the underlying causes of it, and case studies as they have worked to fill the gaps of knowledge on what makes addiction happen.
+You may wonder: What is drug rehab?
+You can find several helpful pieces to answer this question through NIDA’s website, as well as services on the nature of substance use disorders (SUDs), their underlying causes, and case studies about them to fill the gaps of knowledge on what makes addiction happen.
 They also have information for those seeking information on rehab or counseling for addiction.

-Substance Abuse and Mental Health Services Administration
+Substance Abuse & Mental Health Services Administration (SAMHSA)

 The National Suicide Prevention Lifeline